The Public Relations BlogPublic RelationsInternal CommunicationsCoworker Advocacy: How To Adjust Corporate Narratives

 — Brian Tracy

-For authentic advocacy, coworkers must be invited, engaged, and prompted.
-But never coerced or ordered.
-And establishing such a culture is a leadership challenge.
+For authentic advocacy, coworkers must be invited, engaged, and prompted, but never coerced or ordered.
+Establishing such a culture is a leadership challenge.
+This is the essence of the polyphonic communication approach.

 In concrete terms, leaders and communicators must give their coworkers an authentic and inspiring way of talking about the organisation.